EchterAlsFake/PHUB/docs/source/features/user.rst

 Users
 =====

-:py:class:`phub.User` objects represents Pornhub users.
+:py:class:`.User` objects represents Pornhub users.

 .. note:: There is a difference between Users and
     Account objects.
 Account represents *your*